 Poets in the Park is celebrating over 30 years of bringing poetry in July to the Robert Burns statue in Washington Park, Albany, NY.
-The series was started in 1989 by the late Tom Nattell and is now run by Albany poet & photographer Dan Wilcox.
-This year the readings will be on Saturdays July 10 & 17; the readings start at 7:00 PM & are free & open to the public; donations are accepted.
-I case of rain the reading will be held on the following Sunday of each date (i.e., July 11, July 18).
+The series was started in 1989 by the late Tom Nattell and is now run by Albany poet and photographer Dan Wilcox.
+This year the readings will be on Saturdays July 10 and 17, starting at 7:00 PM.
+This series is free and open to the public, though donations are accepted.
+In case of rain the reading will be held on the following Sunday of each date (i.e., July 11, July 18).

 - July 10: Student Poets from Albany High School & Greg Wilder (“Slay the Dragon”)

 - July 17: Gretchen Primack & Gordon Davis

 The Robert Burns statue is located near where Henry Johnson Blvd. passes through Washington Park and crosses Hudson Ave.
 Please bring your own chairs or blankets to sit on.